Back to blog

 Webflow provides several integration methods:

-• Webflow App Marketplace: 253 apps in the official marketplace (as of early 2025), including analytics, marketing, and functionality extensions
+• Webflow App Marketplace: Hundreds of apps and integrations in the official marketplace, including analytics, marketing, and functionality extensions

 • Custom code embedding: Add HTML/JS/CSS in the head, body, or specific elements